 Each stallion is an individual with respect to their preference for a protocol.
 Scientific research has not answered conclusively the question of why a stallion prefers one protocol over another; it is undoubtedly due to a combination of factors including the membrane composition of that stallion’s sperm, the components of his seminal plasma and his inherent ability to withstand semen freezing.
 However, our experience is that there are definite preferences between stallions as to which procedure will yield the highest post-thaw motility.
-For example, we know that approximately 65% of stallions presented for a test freeze will prefer one specific protocol we utilize.
 We can also see trends in extender preference along sire lines.

 Here are some commonly asked questions about the test freeze.